Springerle/py-minimal-script/README.md

 and [invoke](https://github.com/pyinvoke/invoke/)
-for task automation, and [setuptools](https://bitbucket.org/pypa/setuptools) for building and distributing the project.
+for task automation, and [setuptools](https://bitbucket.org/pypa/setuptools) for building and distributing the script.
 A provided [autoenv](https://github.com/kennethreitz/autoenv) script takes care of creating a fully boot-strapped `virtualenv` – it can also be used manually if you don't want to install `autoenv`.